 Diabetes and Your Emotional Health

 Having diabetes may cause some related stress.
-It might come from having to take medicine or to test your blood sugar daily.
+It might come from having to take medicine or to test your blood sugar.
 It may also come from having to exercise, eat healthy, and deal with health care expenses related to diabetes care.
 Without action, this distress can lead to depression.

 - Trouble sleeping

 - Feeling sad, blue, or down in the dumps